Facts about Meningococcal Meningitis

 Meningococcal Meningitis Fact

-Meningitis is inflammation in the protective membranes covering in the brain and the spinal cord, known as Meninges the inflammation is usually caused by an infection of fluid surrounding the brain and spinal cord.
+Meningococcal Meningitis fact is the inflammation in the protective membranes covering in the brain and the spinal cord, known as Meninges the inflammation is usually caused by an infection of fluid surrounding the brain and spinal cord.

 Meningococcal Meningitis Disease